DrDub/php-nlgen/README.md

 ## Available Generation Grammars

-The NLGen ships with a generation grammar ready to use, that constructs text descriptions for weekly schedules.
+NLGen ships with a generation grammar ready to use, that constructs text descriptions for weekly schedules.
 The grammar is accessible by importing `\NLGen\Grammars\Availability\AvailabilityGenerator`.

 The method `generateAvailability` receives a list of "busy times" in the form of